 - Students should have an active registration status until the completion of their degree.
-Students who are not doing courses in a particular semester must request leave of absence from the Office of Graduate Studies and Research for the inactive period. - Students who are required to do co-requisites are allowed one sitting of the course without being charged. - Undergraduate courses done in summer school will not be paid for by the programme. - Students who are doing a second sitting of a graduate course must inform the Coordinator in writing indicating their name, identification number, the course code, the name of the course, and the semester in which the course is being done. - Students must submit a request for a third attempt of any graduate course at the Office of Graduate Studies and Research.
+Students who are not doing courses in a particular semester must request leave of absence from the Office of Graduate Studies and Research for the inactive period.
+(This request is be submitted on SAS under the Automated Student Request Module menu option.) - Students who are required to do co-requisites are allowed one sitting of the course without being charged. - Undergraduate courses done in summer school will not be paid for by the programme.